 In this section, we discuss the sequential implementation of the two algorithms.
-Starting with a naive initial implementation, we perform several sequential tuning steps to optimise both the all-pairs and the Barnes-Hut algorithm.
+Starting with a naive initial implementation, we perform several sequential tuning steps in order to produce optimised versions of both all-pairs and Barnes-Hut algorithms.
 We consider the problem in three dimensional space.
-The runtimes reported exclude the generation of input and show the main part of the program that performs the core computation.
+The runtimes exclude generation of input and show the main computation of the algorithms only.